 The stock market is the type of market in which shares of companies are issued and traded between buyers and sellers.
 A new trend in this area is ‘social trading’, which is a way of incorporating a social element into investing.
-It could also be described as a social network for traders.
+It could also be described an online trading social network for traders.
 One site offering this type of trading is EToro, which brings together a community of traders who copy each other’s investment decisions to earn money.
 If you are looking for a more traditional approach, then companies such as Options House may be an option for you.
-In case you already have some experience in trading, you may be interested in platforms such as Forex.
+In case you already have some experience in trading, you may be interested in such types of trading as Forex.

 Online writing business ideas